 Overview of Manasquan Bank CDs

-When it comes to its CD Accounts, Manasquan Bank offers ten different terms, with its peak rate of 2.50% coming in at its three-year term, after which the rates decrease again.
+When it comes to its CD Accounts, Manasquan Bank offers ten different terms, with its peak rate of 1.00% coming in at its seven-year term.
 In order to earn an APY on a Manasquan CD account, you must maintain an account minimum balance of $500, which is also the minimum opening deposit.
-This amount, for both minimums, is increased to $1,000 for Manasquan’s limited-time offer of a 30-month CD account, which offers a 2.50% APY.
 If you are capable of putting away $500 right now, you’re in a good spot: Manasquan CD Rates are right on par for a small, regional chain, particularly when comparing CD rates elsewhere.

 Indeed, for a chain of its small size and limited presence, Manasquan Bank offers both an impressive range of CD account term lengths and a handful of good APYs.
 In fact, the APY rates offered for CD accounts that last three years, five years and seven years respectively outrank a handful of the best CD rates in the country.
 Because it serves a small local population, Manasquan Bank suggests an in-person consultation with one of its bankers—assuming you do indeed live in the area—so as to pair you with a CD that will best fit your financial goals.